 Always remember that “Post Processing” should not be confused with “RAW Development“.
 This is another common error people make when discussing these issues.

-Although Raw Development happens in software outside of the camera, it should not be considered as “Post Processing”, or confused with retouching.
+Although Raw Development happens in software, outside of the camera, it should not be considered as “Post Processing”, or confused with retouching.
 The RAW file needs to be “processed” to make it into a useable “final” file format.
 So you need to process the file instead of the camera processing it.
-That’s why it’s called a RAW file.
-Get it?
+That’s why it’s called a RAW file after all.

-The advantage of this is that you make the decisions without throwing away any information.
+The advantage of this is that “you make the decisions” without throwing away any information.
 In addition to this you should be aware that you can’t adjust the RAW file.
-You can make “intermediate” files and “final” files from the RAW file (.PSDs, TIFFs and JPGs).
+You make “intermediate” files and “final” files from the RAW file (.PSDs, TIFFs and JPGs).
 This means that you can go back to the RAW file time and time again to make changes to the image and save it “as a copy”.
-So you can make lighter versions, darker versions, black and white versions etc, etc.
+So you can make lighter versions, darker versions, black and white versions etc.